harrynwosu/harrynwosu/README.md

 ### 👋 Hi there, I'm Harry.

-I'm a computer science student from Nigeria, currently based in Chicago, Illinois.
+I'm a computer science student originally from Nigeria, currently based in Chicago, Illinois.
 Here's some info about me!

 ⚙️  **Work Experience**
   - Incoming Software Engineer intern at Slack [San Francisco, CA. Summer 2024]